WalletWasabi/WasabiDoc/docs/FAQ/FAQ-UseWasabi.md

 You can try to make a CoinJoin via Wasabi on the Bitcoin [TestNet](/FAQ/FAQ-UseWasabi.md#what-is-testnet) (an alternative Bitcoin blockchain, to be used for testing).
 Go to `Settings` and change the network to `TestNet`.
+Then restart your Wasabi, and it will synchronize for the TestNet, and generate TestNet addresses.
 You can get tBTC from faucets like:
 [testnet-faucet.mempool.co](https://testnet-faucet.mempool.co/)
 or